makerdao/market-maker-keeper/README.md

 - `eth_dai` - uses the price from the GDAX WebSocket ETH/USD price feed.
 - `eth_dai-setzer` - uses the average of Kraken and Gemini ETH/USD prices.
 - `eth_dai-tub` - uses the price feed from `Tub` (only works for keepers being able to access an Ethereum node).
+- `eth_dai-pair` - uses the price from the GDAX WebSocket ETH/DAI price feed.
+- `eth_dai-pair-midpoint` - uses the midpoint orderbook price from the GDAX WebSocket ETH/DAI pair.
 - `dai_eth` - inverse of the `eth_dai` price feed.
 - `dai_eth-setzer` - inverse of the `eth_dai-setzer` price feed.
 - `dai_eth-tub` - inverse of the `eth_dai-tub` price feed.